Statistics of Feynman amplitudes in $\phi^4$-theory: Distribution of periods

 Analogously to \cref{mean_scaling}, we normalize the distribution of symmetry-factor-weighted periods with respect to the mean \cref{def:period_mean_aut} and examine the quantiles and moments of the resulting distribution.
 The results are reported in \cref{tab:means_Aut}.
 The numerical- and sampling accuracy behave completely analogously to \cref{tab:means}, we have omitted them in \cref{tab:means_Aut} and instead included the median, i.e. the 50\% quantile.
 Note the very small 1\% quantile at $L=6$ and $L=8$ in \cref{tab:means_Aut,} caused by graphs with very large symmetry factors.
 For $L \geq 10$, those graphs lie outside the 1\% quantile boundary.
 The minimum symmetry-factor weighted period at 10 loops is $1.982$ and at 12 loops it is $4.483$.

 The data in \cref{tab:means,tab:means_Aut} shows that the average period grows significantly with loop order.
-Moreover, the normalized variance $C_2$ grows by approximately one order of magnitude between $L=6$ and $L=18s$, and skewness and kurtosis grow even faster.
+Moreover, the normalized variance $C_2$ of $\left \langle \period \right \rangle $ grows by more than one order of magnitude between $L=6$ and $L=18s$.
+For both $\left \langle \period \right \rangle $ and $\left \langle \frac{\period}{\abs{\Aut}} \right \rangle $, skewness and kurtosis grow at a similar rate.
 Recall that these central moments refer to the normalized distribution \cref{mean_scaling}, the observed growth is not caused by the growth of $\left \langle \period \right \rangle $.
 Similarly, due to the normalization \cref{def:central_moments}, the growth of $c_j$ is not explained by a growing standard deviation, but conversely, we find that the higher moments grow \emph{faster} than what should be expected from the growth of $C_2$.
 This leads us to the conclusion that in the limit $L\rightarrow \infty$, the higher moments $C_{j \geq 2}$ are very likely infinite.

 A similar growth, but not shown in the tables, is observed for the non-central moments $\left \langle p^j \right \rangle $ and the cumulants $\left \langle e^{jp} \right \rangle $.
 To examine the growth of the central moments $C_j$ more systematically, we plot them as a function of $L$ in \cref{fig:Cj_growth}.
 Apparently, they can be approximated by a power law